chriswzou/blog/_posts/2020-07-07-substructure-search.md

             results.append(molDoc['smiles'])
     return results
 ```
 How performant is this approach?
 Since molecules are generally represented as graphs, the substructure check for each molecule is an instance of the subgraph isomorphism problem.
 Unfortunately, this problem is NP-complete.
-While the molecule graphs we're talking about won't usually exhibit worst-case time, benchmarks by Daylight Chemical Information Systems find that they still run on the order of $O(N^2)$ or $O(N^3)$.
+While the molecule graphs we're talking about won't usually exhibit worst-case (exponential) time, benchmarks by Daylight Chemical Information Systems find that they still run on the order of $O(N^2)$ or $O(N^3)$.

 This is incredibly time consuming.
 For instance, the median query time on my MacBook Pro against a dataset of 100,000 molecules is around 16 seconds.
 When we consider that most chemical datasets number millions of molecules and that scientists will want to screen hundreds of molecules at a time, it is clear that we need to make some improvements.